MalteJ/docker/docs/man/docker.1.md

   Path to use as the root of the Docker runtime.
 Default is `/var/lib/docker`.

 **--fixed-cidr**=""
-  IPv4 subnet for fixed IPs (e.g.: 10.20.0.0/16); this subnet must be nested in the bridge subnet (which is defined by \-b or \-\-bip)
+  IPv4 subnet for fixed IPs (e.g., 10.20.0.0/16); this subnet must be nested in the bridge subnet (which is defined by \-b or \-\-bip)

 **--fixed-cidr-v6**=""
-  IPv6 subnet for global IPv6 addresses (e.g.: 2a00:1450::/64)
+  IPv6 subnet for global IPv6 addresses (e.g., 2a00:1450::/64)

 **--icc**=*true*|*false*
   Enable inter\-container communication.
 Default is true.